tiepdotme/redant-home/portfolio/huggies.md

 description: Need to take your customer engagement to the next level?
-Take a look at how Huggies is dominating the pregnancy and parenting category by building a site with over 42,000 pages of content, plus lots of interactive tools and member features for over 600,000 members.
+Take a look at how Huggies is dominating the pregnancy and parenting category by building a site with over 42,000 pages of content, plus lots of interactive tools and member features for almost 2M members.
 project_url: https://www.huggies.com.au
 client: Kimberly Clark
 project_date: 2005-now